ydb-platform/ydb/ydb/docs/en/core/devops/ansible/initial-deployment.md

 ## Cluster Testing { #testing }

-You can test the cluster using the built-in load tests in YDB CLI.
-To do this, download YDB CLI version [2.5.0](https://storage.yandexcloud.net/yandexcloud-ydb/release/2.5.0/linux/amd64/ydb) to the machine where Ansible is installed.
+You can test the cluster using the built-in load tests in {{ ydb-short-name }} CLI.
+To do this, download {{ ydb-short-name }} CLI version [2.5.0](https://storage.yandexcloud.net/yandexcloud-ydb/release/2.5.0/linux/amd64/ydb) to the machine where Ansible is installed.
 For example, using wget: `wget https://storage.yandexcloud.net/yandexcloud-ydb/release/2.5.0/linux/amd64/ydb`.

 Make the downloaded binary file executable – `chmod +x ydb` and execute the connection check command: